 The camera and medical equipment maker said on Tuesday that 48 institutional investors and pension funds, mostly foreign investors and pension funds including the Teachers' Retirement System of the State of Illinois and Pioneer Asset Management SA in Luxembourg, had filed the suit in Tokyo District Court.

 "It is still unclear at this point how much this may affect our financial results," said Olympus spokesman Tsuyoshi Oshima.

-billion yen, sparking a 5.9 percent rise in its share price on Tuesday.
+The firm lifted its annual net profit forecast to 8 billion yen from 7 billion yen, sparking a 5.9 percent rise in its share price on Tuesday.

 The news of the shareholder lawsuit came after the close of Tuesday's share trading.

 Three former Olympus executives and the company itself pleaded guilty in a Tokyo court in September to charges related to the scandal, which forced it to restate several years of earnings.

 © Thomson Reuters 2012